ovalhub/pyicu/README.md

 PyICU is a project maintained by the Open Source Applications Foundation.

 The PyICU homepage is http://pyicu.osafoundation.org.
-Its source code is hosted on GitHub https://github.com/ovalhub/pyicu.
+Its source code is hosted on GitHub at https://github.com/ovalhub/pyicu.

 The ICU homepage is http://site.icu-project.org/